College of Education and Rehabilitation

 The mission of the Salus University Occupational Therapy program is to provide an inter-professional academic experience that is grounded in the core principles of occupation and influenced by emerging knowledge and technologies, leading to improved health and well-being for the individuals, communities, and populations that graduates will serve.

-This multiple pathways model allows students to stop at the Master of Science degree in Occupational Therapy (MSOT) level.
+This multiple pathways model allows students to earn the Master of Science degree in Occupational Therapy (MSOT).
 It also serves as a gateway to our doctoral programs through admission in our Doctor of Occupational Therapy (OTD) program, or the University’s PhD degree in Biomedicine, an interdisciplinary program designed for health professionals seeking graduate research training and/or an academic career track.

 The Occupational Therapy program at Salus uses four key components to achieve that end: